 The University of Portsmouth, the GB1900 partners and volunteers for compiling and making available data from the GB1900 Gazetteer (Great Britain Historical GIS) Project.

-I would also like to thank everyone who has helped with this project in any way by acting as test users on their own computers and/or providing suggestions for improvements.
+I would also like to thank everyone who has helped with this project in any way and in particular by acting as test users on their own computers and/or providing suggestions for improvements.

 Submissions of new information, corrections, technical queries and queries about copyright and terms and conditions of use should be made to Dave Linton, firstname.lastname@example.org, telephone 01341 280901